** Update** – we have a new winner! Google’s Jamboard is now the free tool I recommend – scroll down for a very brief review.

 None that I could findUsers need to create a (free) Miro account.
 This may defeat some of your less techie users, if, for example, the confirmation email from Miro ends up in their spam box.

-So Miro was the clear winner for what I needed (conducting the Dream stage of Appreciative Inquiry online)!
-I was actually amazed at how many features even the free version has, but after a non-techie participant in an Appreciative Inquiry process couldn’t get it to work, I realised it would be great for a team that uses it regularly, but not so good for one-off events where participants would be using it for the first time.
+was IS the clear winner for what I needed (conducting the Dream stage of Appreciative Inquiry online)!
+I was actually amazed at how many features even the free version has, but after a non-techie participant in an Appreciative Inquiry process couldn’t get it to work, I realised it would be great for a team that uses it regularly, but not so good for one-off events where participants would be using it for the first time I tried Google Jamboard for a bit, but that has its own problems (see below).

 So I started looking for a replacement, and I found…